jrhee17/Blog/_posts/first/2016-04-06-welcome-to-jekyll.markdown

 ---
 layout: single
-title: 'Jelly-filled donuts are my favorite'
+title: 'Jelly-filled donuts are my favorite2'
 date: '2016-05-29 15:12:11 -0400'
-categories: food
+categories: first
 ---

 Jelly-filled donuts are my favorite type of donuts because I like getting them without knowing what's inside of them.
 I like to be surprised the moment I bite into them :)